The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What are the advantages of C++?</summary>

 - C++ is a highly portable language means we can say that the software developed using C++ language can run on any platform
-- C++ is an object-oriented programming language which includes the concepts such as classes, objects, inheritance, polymorphism, abstruction, encapsulation
+- C++ is an object-oriented programming language which includes the concepts such as classes, objects, inheritance, polymorphism, abstraction, encapsulation
 - C++ has the concept of inheritance.
 Through inheritance, one can eliminate the redundant code and can reuse the existing classes.
 - Data hiding helps the programmer to build secure programs so that the program cannot be attacked by the invaders
 - It contains a rich function library